JaimeFinstock/HamComSDR/README.md

 <br>
 [![TXStructure.jpg](https://s15.postimg.cc/mvicxizdn/TXStructure.jpg)](https://postimg.cc/image/i9m8p6duf/)
 <br>
 This is the structure of PSKCoreDLL TX Section.
-We will attempt to intercept the signal at I Q points (red) and stream into the Lime SDR Suite driver I and Q inputs.
+We will attempt to intercept the signal at I Q points (red) and stream into the Lime SDR Suite driver I and Q inputs.<br><br>
 <br>
 Overall Block Diagram of the PSK31DLL Recieve Section<BR>
     <br>